pramcistudent/Marvel-vs-DC-dashboard/README.md

 ## Content
 * The original dataset was sourced from [kaggle](https://www.kaggle.com) and can be found [here](https://www.kaggle.com/thec03u5/complete-superhero-dataset).
-* I choose to filter the data since the site was only going to view and analysis data from comic publisher Marvel & DC.
+* I chose to filter the data since the site was only going to view and analysis data from comic publisher Marvel & DC.
 * The navbar gradient was sourced from this [site](https://cssgradient.io/), and I used the official website of [Marvel](https://www.marvel.com/movies) & [DC](https://www.dcuniverse.com/coming-soon/) to decide which colors to use for the gradient and which color to assign to each comic.

 ## Media